Posted by Kelly McGurk ● 7/9/20 5:48 AM

 A recent ICP survey found companies that used Slack reported an average 49% reduction in email volumes, a 25% drop in the number of meetings, and a 32% increase in productivity.

-Using G Suite, one company reports that each worker saves 20 hours per week - 20 hours per week!
+Using Google Workspace, one company reports that each worker saves 20 hours per week - 20 hours per week!
 Can you imagine what your workforce could be doing with the additional time?
 I’ll tell you what: innovating.
 Which leads us to our next point.

 When workers are able to manage their documents, meetings, email, and time smarter - they’re able to spend more time working on tasks of higher strategic importance, unlock their mental resources to think and innovate for the benefit of the companies who employ them.